alexkwashie/Crypto-News-Site/README.md

 # Crypto-News-Site
 This a simple Django Web Application that shows cryptocurrency News and update on current cryptocurrency market prices.
-The Dynamic information on the webpage is sourced through an API from the Cryptocompare website.
+The Dynamic information on the webpage is sourced via an API from cryptocompare.com

 ## Prerequisites
 To view this web application, you will need to: